godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Also notice how it's slightly rotated on the ``X`` axis, so it's not pointing straight, but rather slightly up.
 By changing the rotation of ``Grenade_Toss_Pos``, you can change the angle the grenades are tossed at.

-Okay, now lets start making the grenades work with our player.
-Add the following global variables to ``Player.gd``:
+Okay, now let's start making the grenades work with the player.
+Add the following class variables to ``Player.gd``:

 ::